grAyDHD/G_ENGINE/Library/demos/19_m3Text/Design.md

 ### Step 1:
-    Print basic font as entire alphabet/number sequence [x] Add bitmap font in .png format to graphics directory [] Print entire font bitmap to screen as one image
+    Print basic font as entire alphabet/number sequence [x] Add bitmap font in .png format to graphics directory

 ### Step 2: